tausif-islam-sheik/tausif-islam-sheik/README.md

 I’m a Full-Stack Developer based in Dhaka, Bangladesh, with a passion for building scalable, efficient, and user-centered web applications.
 I enjoy working across the entire development lifecycle from crafting intuitive frontend experiences to developing robust backend systems and APIs.

-My core tech stack includes Next.js, TypeScript, Go, Node.js, Express.js, and PostgreSQL, which I use to create fast, reliable, and production-ready solutions.
+My core tech stack includes Next.js, TypeScript, Node.js, Express.js, and PostgreSQL, which I use to create fast, reliable, and production-ready solutions.

 I’m committed to writing clean, maintainable code, optimizing performance, and following industry best practices to deliver high-quality products that solve real-world problems.
 I’m also continuously learning, exploring new technologies, and collaborating with others to build meaningful digital experiences.